FDA advisors vote against effectiveness of Biogen's ALS drug for rare and aggressive form of the disease

 - The drug tofersen was developed to treat a rare genetic form of amyotrophic lateral sclerosis, or ALS.

 The drug tofersen was developed to treat a rare genetic form of amyotrophic lateral sclerosis, or ALS.
-Three advisors voted in favor of the drug, five voted against it and one abstained.
+Three advisors voted in favor of effectiveness, five voted against it and one abstained.

-"The trial that was presented unfortunately did not meet the primary and secondary endpoint," said Dr. Liana Apostolova, a professor of neurology at Indiana University School of Medicine who voted against tofersen.
+"The trial that was presented unfortunately did not meet the primary and secondary endpoint," said Dr. Liana Apostolova, a professor of neurology at Indiana University School of Medicine who voted against tofersen's effectiveness.

+But the panel voted unanimously that the drug could have a clinical benefit in reducing a protein that is associated with disease severity.

 "And again, my decision also weighed in the fact that there really is an unmet need," she added.

-Note: Correction: The FDA advisors voted against the effectiveness of tofersen.
-A previous version of this story misstated the precise nature of that vote.